COULOMB EXCITATION AT THE WARSAW CYCLOTRON

-Both setups were built on the same principle.
-Coincident detection of gamma radiation and scattered particles makes possible to uniquely and precisely ascribe the observed gamma rays to the kinematics of collision.
-This in turn enhances the efficiency of experiments – one physical accelerator run can be off-line divided into several data sets differing by impact parameter.
+In the Coulomb excitation experiments, coincident detection of gamma radiation and scattered particles makes possible to uniquely and precisely ascribe the observed gamma rays to the kinematics of collision.
+This in turn enhances the efficiency of experiments – one physical run can be off-line divided into several data sets differing by the impact parameter defined by the particle scattering angle.
 Such an operation is equivalent to performing several experiments at the same real time.

 Last but not least, HIL Coulex team is in command of the sophisticated software necessary to analyze the wealth of data from the experiments.
 This includes both processing of “raw” data and further extraction of electromagnetic matrix elements from measured gamma-ray intensities.
 The analysis computer codes, GOSIA and SIGMA, developed, maintained and updated by Warsaw Coulex group members, are now used by numerous world laboratories dealing with Coulomb excitation.
 A list of collaborating centers include Rochester and Argonne (USA), Saclay and Orsay (France), Leuven (Belgium), Liverpool (UK), Jyvaskyla (Finland), Muenchen (Germany), Chandigarh (India), Tokai, Chiba, Osaka and Kyushu (Japan).

 It should be stressed that available data from heavy ion Coulex are still scarce, so our Coulex project has obviously wide perspectives for the future.
 It already is and should remain for the years to come one of the home specialties of the nuclear physics in Warsaw.